 On 8 August, 1988 the three founders of Easy Care Gardening Inc., Anne Shires, Kathleen Ciemiega and Henry Llewellyn, started the organisation with a grant for just $1,500 from Ku-ring-gai Council.

 They were all Horticultural Therapy Association volunteers and had seen that there was a need for a gardening service for the frail aged that enabled them to remain in their own home.

 By February the next year they had 31 clients and just four volunteers.
 Clients were assessed and visited on a monthly, bi‑monthly and “ring when needed” basis and were asked to donate a small fee to assist with on-going costs.

-In 2003 another grant was provided by DADHC for ECG to expand into Ryde and Hunters Hill council areas, taking gardening clients to 500, 130 lawn-mowing clients and 350 lawn-mowing clients on the CALM program.
+In 2003 another grant was provided by DADHC for ECG to expand into Ryde and Hunters Hill council areas, taking gardening clients to 500, 100 lawn-mowing clients.